embEDUx/documentation/src/background/evaluation/buildserver-setuproutine.md

 chose the better alternative, functionality needs to be compared according to the design specifications and previous evaluation results.

+## Python
+Python is a general purpose scripting language that offers a wide variety of standard and additional modules.
+In theory, there should be no limitation to the complexity of the setup process when Python is used.

+## Ansible
+Ansible is an administration utility written in Python, with a focus on automation of predefined actions.
+The actions that are available correspond to modules, and can be customized according to the available module parameters.
+Standard modules include things like installing packages, enabling system services, manage user accounts, synchronize files to or from the target machines, and many more.
+Ansible can be extended with custom modules, but the builtin modules already provide great functionality.
+The connection to the target machine uses SSH.

 ## Executing commands on the target machine
 * SSH